GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 There are several aspects to consider when building up your globalization data strategy; some of which are detailed further in this document:

-* **Data prioritization** – there are plenty of data points that could be tracked, but you ultimately need to prioritize which ones are the most critical for your organization.
+* **Data prioritization**—there are plenty of data points that could be tracked, but you ultimately need to prioritize which ones are the most critical for your organization.
 Ask yourself the following questions:
     * Why is data critical for globalization?
     * How to pick the right globalization data and associated granularity?
 How does it validate your strategy?
     * What story does the data tell and how does it inform your decisions, item by item?
-* **Data collection** – once you identify key data, you need to collect this data at a regular cadence and at scale.
+* **Data collection**—once you identify key data, you need to collect this data at a regular cadence and at scale.
 For example:
     * What is the process to collect the data and build reports and dashboards?
     * What are the tools needed to collect, transform and process data?
     * Where is the data and whom can you partner with to collect data automatically?
-* **Data presentation** – finally, you need to present your data to executives and other leaders.
+* **Data presentation**—finally, you need to present your data to executives and other leaders.
 Consider the following points:
     * Which data is compelling to other Business Units when you make your points about business contributions of globalization efforts in your company?
     * What is your globalization data strategy?
 Whom are you communicating it to and how?
 What is your elevator pitch about globalization value?
 How do you know you are successful in communicating it, especially at the C-level?
 What are the expected results?